Nylilsa/nylilsa.github.io/wr.md

 [hr_major]

-A comprehensive list of Touhou world records, updated every so often.
-This page includes an interactive graph (currently bugged on phone) and a table of your selected game.
+A comprehensive Touhou world records tracker, updated every so often.
+This page includes an interactive graph (currently bugged on phone) and a table of your selected game. [hl2]This is not a scoreboard[/hl2].

 This page has [hl2]no replay support[/hl2].
 If you are looking for replays, you might be better off looking at one of the following websites:
 1. [a=https://maribelhearn.com/wr]Touhou World Records[/a] - by Maribel Hearn